DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 		- Aura
 		- Maybe a trail (if appropriate)
 	- Upon Impact - a release of energy
+	- Similar to how spells in elden Ring show u

 - Melee Attacks
 	- "Sword trails" that communicate the hitbox of the attack